Jinfa Huang ( 黄锦发 )

 ✨Bonjour, I am a Ph.D. candidate in the Department of Computer Science, University of Rochester (UR), advised by Prof. Jiebo Luo.

-Prior to that, I got my master's degree from Peking University (PKU), advised by Prof. Li Yuan and Prof. Jie Chen.
-I obtained the honored bachelor's degree from University of Electronic Science and Technology of China (UESTC).
+Prior to that, I received my master's degree from Peking University (PKU), advised by Prof. Li Yuan and Prof. Jie Chen.
+I obtained my bachelor's degree with honors from University of Electronic Science and Technology of China (UESTC).

 Jinfa Huang